 The five I felt were the most valuable was: Craigslist.org, Roomster.com, RoomiApp.com, a local city shared housing Facebook Page and an online forum for San Francisco (SF) State.

 For my final two, Roomster and RoomiApp really stood out to me because they have a Facebook Page, and a mobile app you can use.
-Craiglist is a close third, and if I were going to SF State, that online resource they have would probably be at the top of my list.
+Craiglist is a close third, and if I were going to SF State, that online resource would defiantly be at the top of my list.

 5) Communicate with potential roommates via online messaging.